code-not-found/code-not-found.github.io/_posts/java/2018-01-13-java-download-install-jdk-9-windows.md

     <img src="{{ site.url }}/assets/images/posts/java/java-9-download-jdk.png" alt="java 9 download jdk">
 </figure>

 Sign in using your Oracle account (or create a new one) and the download should start.
-Once the download is complete, locate the <var>jdk-9.0.1_windows-x64_bin.exe</var> file and double-click to run the installer.
+Once the download is complete, locate the <var>jdk-9.0.4_windows-x64_bin.exe</var> file and double-click to run the installer.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/java/java-9-installer-start.png" alt="java 9 installer start">
 </figure>

 Click <var>Next</var> and on the following screen optionally change the installation location by clicking on the <var>Change...</var> button.
-In this example the install location was changed to <var>'C:\Java\jdk-9.0.1'</var>.
+In this example the default install location of <var>'C:\Program Files\Java\jdk-9.0.4\'</var> was kept.
 From now on we will refer to this directory as: <var>[java_install_dir]</var>.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/java/java-9-jdk-location.png" alt="java 9 jdk location">